What does continuous performance mean?

 Step 9: Implement Changes

 If your management or other employees have suggested changes to this performance management procedure, then you should assess them and implement the changes if needed.
+It’s important to maintain a culture of organizational learning and be willing to iterate in all areas of your company– from business strategy to HR processes.

 Step 10: Repeat the Cycle